Register a GCP environment from CDP UI

 - On the Storage page, provide the following information:

-Parameter Description Logs Logger Service Account Select the Logger service account created in Minimum setup for cloud storage.
-Logs Location Base Select the Google Storage location created for logs in Minimum setup for cloud storage.
-Backup Location Base (Optional) Select the Google Storage location created for FreeIPA backups in Minimum setup for cloud storage.
+Parameter Description Logs Logger Service Account (Required) Select the Logger service account created in Minimum setup for cloud storage.
+Logs Location Base (Required) Select the Google Storage location created for logs in Minimum setup for cloud storage.
+Backup Location Base Select the Google Storage location created for FreeIPA backups in Minimum setup for cloud storage.
 If not provided, the default Backup Location Base uses the Logs Location Base.
 Telemetry Enable Workload Analytics Enables Workload Manager support for workload clusters created within this environment.
 When this setting is enabled, diagnostic information about job and query execution is sent to the Workload Manager.
-Enable Cluster Logs Collection When this option is enabled. the logs generated during deployments will be automatically sent to Cloudera.
+Enable Deployment Cluster Logs Collection When this option is enabled. the logs generated during deployments will be automatically sent to Cloudera.

 - Click Register Environment to trigger environment registration.